thephpleague/url/4.0/uri/schemes/ftp.md

 //throw an InvalidArgumentException - no scheme was given
 ~~~

-Apart from the fragment, the Ftp URIs share the same [host validation limitation](/4.0/uri/schemes/http/#validation) as Http URIs.
+Apart from the fragment and the query components, the Ftp URIs share the same [host validation limitation](/4.0/uri/schemes/http/#validation) as Http URIs.

 ## Properties